 1. Always Try Them On

-Now-a-days, online returns are easier than ever.
-So definitely try a few pairs out before you fully commit to one, Garcia recommends.
+Online returns are easier than ever, so definitely try a few pairs out before you fully commit to one, Garcia says.

 "With all of these shoes, the differing technologies feel different when worn," she says.
 To find your best sneakers for walking, she encourages you try several different brands.